Zip drive: Sales, problems, and licensing

 Sales of Zip drives and disks declined steadily from 1999 to 2003.
 Zip disks had a relatively high cost per megabyte compared to the falling costs of then-new CD-R and CD-RW discs.

 The growth of hard disk drives to multi-gigabyte capacity made backing up with Zip disks less economical.
 Furthermore, the advent of inexpensive recordable CD and DVD drives for computers, followed by USB flash drives, pushed the Zip drive out of the mainstream market.
 Nevertheless, during their prime, Zip disks greatly eased the exchange of files that were too big to fit into a standard 3 1/2-inch floppy or an email attachment, and there was no high-speed connection to transfer the file to the recipient.
-However, the advantages of magnetic media over optical media and flash memory, in terms of long-term file storage stability and high erase/rewrite cycles, still affords them a niche in the data-storage arena.
+The advantages of magnetic media over optical media and flash memory, in terms of long-term file storage stability and high erase/rewrite cycles, still affords them a niche in the data-storage arena.

 In September 1998, a class action suit was filed against Iomega over a type of Zip drive failure dubbed the "Click of Death", accusing Iomega of violation of the Delaware Consumer Fraud Act.

 In 2006, PC World rated the Zip drive as the 15th worst technology product of all time.
 Nonetheless, in 2007, PC World rated the Zip drive as the 23rd best technology product of all time despite its known problems.

 Legacy

 Zip drives are still used today by retro-computing enthusiasts as a means to transfer large amounts (compared to the retro hardware) of data between modern and older computer systems.
 The Commodore-Amiga, Atari ST, Apple II, and "old world" Macintosh communities often use drives with the SCSI interface prevalent on those platforms.
 They have also found a small niche in the music production community, as SCSI-compatible Zip drives can be used with vintage samplers and keyboards of the 1990s.

 Zip disks were still in use in aviation until at least 2014.
-Jeppesen distributed navigation database updates, and Universal Avionics supplies TAWS, UniLink and Performance databases for upload into flight management systems via 100 and 250 MB Zip disks.
+Jeppesen distributed navigation database updates, and Universal Avionics supplies TAWS, UniLink and Performance databases for upload into flight management systems via 100 MB and 250 MB Zip disks.